Warpwire Appropriate Use Policy

 Controlling access to protected health information:

-DukeStream/ Warpwire cannot be used to store or distribute any media that requires HIPAA or FERPA compliance
+Warpwire cannot be used to record, store, or distribute any media that must comply with HIPAA requirements.
+For information about FERPA requirements as pertains to recording at Duke, consult https://scholarworks.duke.edu/privacy/

 Copyright and Fair Use

 Copyright law and Fair Use Guidelines may allow Warpwire users to provide access to copyrighted materials, as long as the licenses for the media allow electronic distribution.
 If required by the license and/or to implement Fair Use, the material may be restricted only to enrolled members of a particular course or ad hoc group.
 Users are advised to consider the use of Duke Library’s e-reserves system to meet the needs of their use if appropriate and to contact Duke’s Office of Copyright and Scholarly Communication with any questions about Fair Use as it applies to copyrighted materials.